2019 Academic, Performing Arts and Sport Scholarships

 Our scholarship program offers Academic, Performing Arts, Sport and Senior Scholarships to new students coming to St Paul’s and Academic, Performing Arts and Sport Scholarships to current families in some year levels.

-PERFORMING ARTS SCHOLARSHIPS – Open 22 January 2018
+PERFORMING ARTS SCHOLARSHIPS – Close Monday 23 April 2018

 Click here to download the 2019 Scholarship Information Booklet: 2019 Scholarship Information Booklet